Wesxdz/kahlo-yawn/_posts/hoop_monster_pow.md

 To help fund our collaboration with first peoples to create a prototype, we're selling a handful of the creator's meteorites.

-We're calling this once in a lifetime's neo-romantic dream set in stone, ear-o-corn marked for funding multiplayer hoop dance fantasy combat:
+We're calling this once in a lifetime's neo-romantic dream set in space stone, ear-o-corn marked for funding multiplayer hoop dance fantasy combat:

 **Tsiisáál' Yáádaá'a Yá'ąąsh**